megabert/check-mk-plugins/smart/agent/plugin/README.md

 for every controller and transformes the xml data into standard SMART lines that checkmk.smart expects.

+This is tested with Adaptec ASR 5405 RAID Controllers and SATA disks only so far.

 ## Requirements

 arcconf version 3.0 is installed in path